-The Local Development Corporation (LDC) of the Town of Union works closely with Broome County Industrial Development Agency (BCIDA) a/k/a The Agency, and the Regional Office of New York State Department of Economic Development/Empire State Development (ESD) to provide greater flexibility in leveraging resources in order to undertake economic development projects acting in the public interest for the overall benefit of the community.
-The LDC also works with other resource partners in order to facilitate projects that will increase commerce in our community, including Binghamton University's Office of Entrepreneurship and Innovation Partnerships (Start-UP NY), Broome Community College Entrepreneurial Assistance Program (EAP), U.S. Small Business Administration (SBA), Service Core of Retired Executives (SCORE), Small Business Development Center (SBDC), and the City of Binghamton's Economic Development Department/Local Development Corporation, to name a few.
+The Local Development Corporation (LDC) of the Town of Union works closely with Broome County Industrial Development Agency (BCIDA) a/k/a The Agency, the Regional Office of New York State Department of Economic Development/Empire State Development (ESD), and the Southern Tier Regional Economic Development Committee (REDC) regarding Upstate Revitalization Initiative (URI) funding and the Consolidation Funding Application (CFA), to provide greater flexibility in leveraging resources in order to undertake economic development projects acting in the public interest for the overall benefit of the community.
+The LDC also works with other resource partners in order to facilitate projects that will increase commerce in our community, including Binghamton University's Office of Entrepreneurship and Innovation Partnerships (Start-UP NY), Broome Community College Entrepreneurial Assistance Program (EAP), U.S. Small Business Administration (SBA), Service Core of Retired Executives (SCORE),

+Small Business Development Center (SBDC), and the City of Binghamton's Economic Development Department/Local Development Corporation, to name a few.